 As hypothesized, the depth of parental Jewish education has a strong effect on the probabilities that children will receive Jewish training also.
 The more years a respondent has spent in Jewish institutions, the more likely it is that s/he will enroll his/her children in school.
 A less powerful relationship exists between type of education a parent had and that which his/her children are securing.
-Thus, as noted in Table 30, of those children in day school at the time of the NJPS, 43 percent had parents with a similar background.
+Thus, as noted in Table 29, of those children in day school at the time of the NJPS, 43 percent had parents with a similar background.
 And of children enrolled in part-time/afternoon classes, 49 percent had a parent with a comparable experience.
 Thirty percent of the Sunday schoolers had a parent who went there as well.
 But of the children with a private tutor (an idiosyncratic form), eight percent had a parent with the same background.

-AMER Children's Type of Jewish Education in Past Year (percent)
+Children's Type of Jewish Education in Past Year (percent)

 Respondent's Type of Formal Jewish Education Day School Part-time Sunday School Private Tutor

 Day School 43 11 4 50.5

 Part-time 23 49 26 21

 Sunday School 13.5 14 30 2

 Private 21 10 8 8

 None 15.5 32 18

-Total 7 24 26 .
-12
+Total 7 24 26 12

 The denominational background of the children's household is obviously a major determinant.
-As noted in Table 31, a large majority of the scions of the Orthodox, 61 percent, had their children attend school during the past year while another fifth, 20 percent, expected to enroll their children.
-The proportions of young people among those of Conservative and Reform backgrounds who attended school were nearly identical, 31 to 32 percent.
-Reform supporters, however, were insignificantly less likely than Conservatives to say that their youth will not attend in the future.
-Around two-thirds of ethnic-secular Jewish families said that their children do not receive any Jewish education and are not foreseen to secure any in the future.
+As noted in Table 30, a large majority of the scions of the Orthodox--61 percent--had their children attend school during the past year, while another fifth--20 percent--expected to enroll their children.
+The proportions of young people among those

-Table 31: Denomination of Children's Households by Children's Enrollment in Formal Jewish Education in the Past Year (Percent)
+Table 30: Denomination of Children's Households by Children's Enrollment in Formal Jewish Education in the Past Year (Percent)

 Attended in Past Year Expect to Enroll, Yet Did Not Attend Did Not and Will Not Attend Do Not Know Row Total

 Orthodox 61 20 4 15 6

 Conservative 31 31 29 9 20

 Reform 32 34 27 11 27

 Mixed Jewish 37 19 41 7 3

 Ethnic-Secular Jew 11 20 62 6 12

 Jewish & Other (mostly ethnic-secular) 3 13 68 16 31

 Column Total 22 23 43 12 100